EffiSciencesResearch/hackathon42/README.md

 In this exercise, there are two features:
 - The left image is an image from MNIST
-- The image on the right is a constant image depending on the class, i.e. it is always the same 1 or the same 0.
+- The image on the right is a constant image (but still a bit noisy) depending on the class, i.e. it is always the same 1 or the same 0.

 It is much easier for the classifier to use the constant image on the right than the image on the left.
 However, in the target_set, only the left image will be predictive.

+02 means that there are zeros and twos in this dataset.

 ### RANDOM POSITION

 #### 03_mnist_constant_image_random_row (2pts)

-In this section, we randomize the left and right images + we add the simplicity bias problem.
+Same thing as 02_mnist_constant_image, but we randomize the left and right images.

 #### 04_mnist_uniform_color_random_row (1pt)